lkiesow/weblog.lkiesow.de/20210102-opencast-9-rpm-upgrade.md

 This change tries to prevent accidental updates between versions with breaking changes.

 Before, this was achieved by including the major version of Opencast in the package name.
-For example, `opencast8-allinone` was the package name for Opencast 8 allinone distribution.
+For example, `opencast8-allinone` was the package name for the Opencast 8 allinone distribution.
-Running something like `dnf update` would update the package to the latest 8.x release but would never automatically update to Opencast 9.
+Running something like `dnf update` would update the package to the latest 8.x release but would never automatically (accidentally) update to Opencast 9.

-Unfortunately, this process is not sufficient for Opencast 9 and longer.
+Unfortunately, this process is no longer sufficient for Opencast 9.
-Opencast 9 is the first version which does not come with an internal Elasticsearch any longer.
+Opencast 9 is the first version which does not come with an internal Elasticsearch.
-You have to run is as a separate service instead.
+Instead, you have to run is as a separate service.
-You can also not run any version of Elaticsearch, but one which is compatible with the specific Opencast version.
+You can also not run any version of Elaticsearch.
+It has to be one which is compatible with the specific Opencast major version.

-This means that we would have the same problem with Elasticsearch as with Opencast major updates.
+This means that we now have the same problem with Elasticsearch version, we already have with Opencast major versions.
-While we could have solved the problem the same way, this would have meant that users would need to keep track of the correct versions on their own.
+And while we could have solved the problem the same way, this would have meant that users would need to keep track of the correct versions on their own.

 Using separate repositories instead means that you can just install the latest version from that repository